Dolenek/Portfolio-Site/README.md

 # Jakub Dolének � Portfolio Site

-This repository hosts my personal portfolio built with React, Vite, and Tailwind�CSS.
+This repository hosts my personal portfolio built with React, Vite, and Tailwind CSS.
 The site showcases experience, featured projects, and contact details with smooth scroll navigation, theme switching, and room for localisation.

 ## Features
 - **Modern stack** | React 19 + Vite 7 with TypeScript, Tailwind CSS, and Framer Motion animations.